matter-labs/tutorials/TUTORIAL.md

 ### Account & Factory contracts

 That's pretty much for `SpendLimit.sol`.
-Now, we also need to add `Account.sol`, the Account Abstraction wallet contract and `AAFactory.sol`, the factory contract which deploys account contracts.
+Now, we also need to create the account contract `Account.sol`, and the factory contract that deploys account contracts,`AAFactory.sol`.

 As noted earlier, those two contracts are mostly based on the implementations of [another tutorial about Account Abstraction](https://v2-docs.zksync.io/dev/tutorials/custom-aa-tutorial.html).

-We are skipping this tutorial's detailed explanation of how these two contracts work.
-However, the primary difference is whether or not it has two signers, meaning that `Account.sol` in this tutorial doesn't implement a multi-signature scheme but only needs a single signature.
+We will not explain in depth how these contract work as they're similar to the ones used in the multisig account abstraction tutorial.
+The only difference is that our account will have a single signer instead of two.

 Below are the full codes.

-#### Account.sol
+#### Account.sol contract

+The account contract implements the IAccount interface and inherits the SpendLimit contract we just created:

 ```solidity
 // SPDX-License-Identifier: MIT